 Prerequisite(s): READ 02 or Reading placement of ENGL 111.
-Corequisite(s): GOVT 290.

 This course is for students who transferred a course equivalent to GOVT 121 but have not had the Missouri Constitution/government component as mandated by the state legislature.
 This course is designed to meet that mandate.
 GOVT 220 is not a substitute for GOVT 121.
 Lecture 1 hour per week.
 F, SP, S